Solitons in overdamped Brownian dynamics

 Revisiting the peaks in the current in Fig.~\ref{fig:model}(c) for low noise and $f=0.05$, the estimate \eqref{eq:peak-values-J} yields $J(\sigma_n,0.05)\simeq 5\times 10^{-3}$, $7.5\times 10^{-3}$, $10^{-2}$ for $n=2,3,4,\ldots$ in good agreement with the simulated results.

 The bands in Fig.~\ref{fig:zero_noise}(c) widen with increasing $f$, because barriers become smaller and non-thermally activated motion of solitons becomes possible for particle sizes further away from the $\sigma_n$.
-Movies in in the ancillary files give examples for soliton motions at large $f$.
+Movie file~2 in the ancillary files give examples for soliton motions at large $f$.

 Let us see, what happens if we consider stronger driving up to the critical tilting force $f_c=\pi$, where there would be no barriers for a single particle, i.e.\ where $F(x)$ in Eq.~\eqref{eq:F} starts to become positive for all $x$.
 Figure~\ref{fig:large-f}(a) shows that for this larger range of driving forces a further type of $n$-$(n\!-\!1)$-$n$-$(n\!+\!1)$-soliton occurs involving clusters of size $(n\!-\!1)$, $n$, and $(n\!+\!1)$ ($n=2,3,\ldots$).
 The regions of occurrence of these solitons separate those of the $n$-$(n\!-\!1)$- and $(n\!+\!1)$-$n$-solitons.
 They become smaller with decreasing $f$ and terminate at the $\sigma_n$ for $f\to0$ (with extension zero).
 In fact, they are so narrow for small $f$, that they cannot be resolved in Fig.~\ref{fig:zero_noise}(b).
 The time interval of the movement of the $(n\!-\!1)$-cluster is practically negligible in comparison with the time intervals of the $n$-cluster motion, i.e.\ our estimate of the peak currents in Eq.~\eqref{eq:peak-values-J} remains valid.